PvPClt/project/album_en.md

 ![](Images/En_Album_41.jpg)

+Russia.
-At the entrance of a Russian church, a  priest delivers a sermon.
+At the entrance of a Russian Orthodox church, a  priest delivers a sermon.

 **Priest:**